Virginia Commonwealth University

 Principal Investigator

-Dr. Crowther completed his PhD at the University of North Carolina at Chapel Hill and postdoctoral training at UCSF in Allan Basbaum's lab, where he co-developed groundbreaking methods for long-term spinal cord optical imaging in awake, behaving mice.
+Dr. Crowther completed his PhD at UNC Chapel Hill and postdoctoral training at UCSF, where he co-developed groundbreaking methods for long-term spinal cord optical imaging in awake, behaving mice.
 His lab investigates how descending brainstem circuits that normally inhibit pain become dysfunctional after nerve injury, using in vivo calcium imaging, viral circuit tracing, and transgenic mouse models.

 Vicki Brings, PhD